gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Versioning/Gapotchenko.FX.Versioning/README.md

 ## VersionConverter

-`VersionConverter` class provides a type converter for `System.Version` that enables conversion to and from string representations and integration with various .NET frameworks and UI components.
+`VersionConverter` class provides a type converter for `System.Version` that enables conversion to and from string representations and integration with various .NET frameworks and components.

 #### Using `VersionConverter`